 Engagement with healthcare professionals and specialist societies Disease 'profiles' or 'archetypes' could be defined to enable user interfaces to display information relevant to a diagnosis (such as treatments and investigations) consistently across all clinical systems that support the disease profile.
-Such a system could also provide a user-friendly way to enter diagnosis details, perhaps using natural language processing, rather than trying to choose a complex precoordinated SNOMED CT term from a long list.
-This will help to improve safety by displaying problem copyright.
+Such a system could also provide a user-friendly way to enter diagnosis details, perhaps using natural language processing,^{11 12} rather than trying to choose a complex precoordinated SNOMED CT term from a long list.
+This will help to improve safety by displaying problem lists in a more consistent way, so that important information is not missed.